johnmathews-dfir/dfir-labs/lab-01-removable-media-investigation.md

 To simulate the forensic acquisition and analysis of a removable storage device, ensuring evidence integrity and recovering user data.

 ## Scenario
-A USB storage device (JM-USB-001) was obtained for examination.
+A USB storage device (JM-USB-001) was prepared for examination as part of a simulated forensic exercise.
+The device was populated with sample data to simulate typical user activity.
 The objective was to create a forensic image and analyse its contents while maintaining evidential integrity.

 ## Environment
 - Linux Mint